iburzynski/jambhala/README.md

   * This project assumes the use of `VS Code` as editor and `bash` as shell.
 Other tools will require alternative workflows that are not covered here.
   * This project is storage-intensive.
 We suggest you have at least `30GB` of free disk space before proceeding further.
   * **NOTE for MacOS users:** MacOS may ship with versions of `bash` and `grep` that are incompatible with this workflow.
 You should install `bash`/`grep` using Homebrew first before proceeding.
-  * You'll need a fully-synced Cardano Node and the `cardano-cli` binary in order to submit example transactions to the blockchain.

 ***
 ### 1. **Install `nix`**
 ***